kubesphere/website/content/zh/docs/upgrade/devops-data-migration-upgrade.md

 ### Migration through a Job

-Follow the upgrade process as normal.
-This plan applys to the scenario where DevOps operations are only performed on the KubeSphere DevOps page.
+This plan applies to the scenario where DevOps operations are only performed on the KubeSphere DevOps page.
 You can upgrade KubeSphere directly, and if there is no DevOps resources available after the upgrade, rerun the upgrade.

 ### No migration for the previous data